 What you need:

-- ¼ cup vanilla flavored instant pudding mix (note: I purchased the 3.4 oz. box, you will have some left over for another batch if you’d like)
+- Vanilla-flavored instant pudding mix (note: I purchased the 3.4 oz. box, you will have some leftovers for another batch if you’d like)

 - ⅓ cup warm water

-- Start by putting in half the corn starch (so ½ cup) to the bowl.
+- Start by putting half the cornstarch (½ cup) into the bowl.
 Put aside the other half for later.

 - Add the ¼ cup of jello pudding mix to the mixing bowl.